-- Supporting the implementation of the South East Mental Health Compact which seeks to transform mental health services at scale and pace, including redefining the relationship between mental and physical care - Creating relationships with all the Voluntary Community Social Enterprise (VCSE) organisations to be key strategic partners in shaping, improving, and delivering services, to tackle the wider determinants of health and create community asset partnerships - A clear approach to engaging with our population at place and system levels, including representation at place-based partnerships and the ICS partnership to inform decision making - Ensuring all of our diverse populations are represented with the creation of an ICS inclusivity framework - Exploring citizen leadership and creating opportunities to develop decision making in our communities - Using data and insight to focus on where the biggest impact can be made for example children and families or those most affected by the increase in the cost of living and housing with fuel poverty - Using the expertise in local authorities to develop a cross-cutting approach on co-production, co-design and promoting independence and sustainability to enable empowered and thriving communities. - Identifying and supporting innovation through small scale grassroots community projects using the learning of the Innovation Funds project - Continually looking for ways to measure success impact and outcomes in conjunction with the starting well and living well ambitions - Collaborating with our communities to recruit those with lived experience to support a co-produced offer supporting and developing peer leaders for the system - Working with partners to make best use of funding and joint working opportunities to deliver our commitments around the Serious Violence Duty - Work with partners and those with lived experience across the system to develop a framework and policy as how to engage with those with lived experience at all levels with the ICS - Support from Frimley Academy to provide opportunities for training and development of our workforce to hold community conversations and co-produce plans for improvement - Sharing and spread of good practice in the diverse ways of working. to support the community deal approach. - Working with people and communities around developing our shared approach to Palliative and End of Life Care, supporting people of all ages to die well and in a way that supports families and communities better cope with these difficult times.
+- physical care - Creating relationships with all the Voluntary Community Social Enterprise (VCSE) organisations to be key strategic partners in shaping, improving, and delivering services, to tackle the wider determinants of health and create community asset partnerships - A clear approach to engaging with our population at place and system levels, including representation at place-based partnerships and the ICS partnership to inform decision making - Ensuring all of our diverse populations are represented with the creation of an ICS inclusivity framework • Exploring citizen leadership and creating opportunities to develop decision making in our communities - Using data and insight to focus on where the biggest impact can be made for example children and - Using the expertise in local authorities to develop a cross-cutting approach on co-production, co-design and promoting independence and sustainability to enable empowered and thriving communities. - Identifying and supporting innovation through small scale grassroots community projects using the learning of the Innovation Funds project - Continually looking for ways to measure success impact and outcomes in conjunction with the starting well and living well ambitions - Collaborating with our communities to recruit those with lived experience to support a co-produced offer supporting and developing peer leaders for the system - Working with partners to make best use of funding and joint working opportunities to deliver our commitments around the Serious Violence Duty - Work with partners and those with lived experience across the system to develop a framework and policy as how to engage with those with lived experience at all levels with the ICS - Support from Frimley Academy to provide opportunities for training and development of our workforce to hold community conversations and co-produce plans for improvement - approach. - better cope with these difficult times.